BehindTheMusicTree/audiometa/audiometa/CONTRIBUTING.md

   - Functions can be untyped (no type annotations required)
   - Missing type annotations for variables are allowed
   - This allows test code to be more flexible while maintaining type safety in production code
+  - **Note on pytest type stubs**: Mypy will report "Cannot find implementation or library stub for module named 'pytest'" because pytest type stubs are not available as a separate package.
+This is expected and acceptable - real import errors are still caught by test execution at runtime.
+The mypy overrides in `pyproject.toml` relax type checking rules for test files to accommodate this.

 This means: